troy-west/apache-kafka-vendor-tools/README.md

 docker-compose -f docker-compose.ksql.yml run ksql
 ```

-You should see the following appear:
+You should see the following:

 ```
                   ===========================================